Feat That Lets You Continue Monk Lvls

 Orc in the Playground

 Re: Monk's Belt- definitely gives Wis to AC right?
+For a player who's not a Monk.
+Obviously.

 -